-There are a lot of great conveniences to having central heating with a gas boiler, but now and then, you are very likely to run across a problem.
+There are a lot of great advantages to having central heating with a gas boiler, but now and then, you are very likely to run across a problem.

-Although it’s quite possible that the problem you have may be exceptional, the large majority of the time you are more than likely to realise that your gas boiler situation is a normal one.
-This means that identifying the right resolution will be a lot simpler and faster than what you thought.
+Even though it’s a possibility that the issue you have may be exceptional, the large majority of the time you are most likely to realise that your gas boiler situation is a normal one.
+This means that identifying the appropriate resolution will be a lot simpler and quicker than what you thought.

-A number of gas boiler problems can in fact be avoided by getting your gas boiler serviced regularly, we advise at least annually.
+A number of gas boiler problems can actually be avoided by having your gas boiler serviced regularly, we advise at least annually.

 The 6 Most Usual Gas Boiler Repair Situations